 Photo via @saltwatersven

-Looking for big city amenities without the hefty price tag?
+Looking for big-city amenities without the hefty price tag?
 Consider Hilo!
-Not only is this city one of the most affordable places to live in Hawaii, but it’s also one of the best places to live for job opportunities, raising a family, or retiring!
+Not only is this city one of the most affordable places to live in Hawaii, but it’s also a great city in Hawaii to live for job opportunities, raising a family, or retiring!
 Parents can send their kids to top-notch schools on the Big Island like Waiakea High School or Chiefess Kapiolani Elementary School.
 And students or those looking for jobs in higher education will be happy to hear that Hilo is home to the University of Hawaii at Hilo, which has been recognized as one of the most diverse national universities.

 Things to Do in Hilo

-Take a trip to the Wailuku River State Park to visit the Boiling Pots or see the 80-foot Rainbow Falls waterfall.
-Walk around the Liliuokalani Gardens to admire the koi ponds, rock gardens, Japanese teahouse, and much more.
-Get up close with over 80 species of animals like binturongs, kinkajous, and white Bengal tigers at the Pana’ewa Rainforest Zoo and Gardens.
-Visit the ‘Imiloa Astronomy Center and watch a Planetarium Show.
+Visit the Boiling Pots or see the 80-foot Rainbow Falls waterfall by taking a trip to Wailuku River State Park.
+Admire the koi ponds, rock gardens, and Japanese teahouse while walking around the Liliuokalani Gardens.
+Get up close with over 80 species of animals like peacocks, lemurs, and white Bengal tigers at the Pana’ewa Rainforest Zoo and Gardens.
+Learn more about astronomy or watch a planetarium show at the ‘Imiloa Astronomy Center.
 Catch a musical, have a movie night, or attend a concert at Hilo Palace Theater.
-Order Hawaiian Sweet Bread French Toast, Kalua Hash & Eggs, or Pulehu Lamb Ribs from Hawaiian Style Cafe.
-Head to Jackie Rey’s for Kalua Pork Spring Rolls, an Ahi Poke Tower, and Guava BBQ Glazed Baby Back Ribs.
+Order Hawaiian Sweet Bread French Toast, Kalua Hash & Eggs, or a Veggie Omelet for breakfast from Hawaiian Style Cafe.
+Savor dishes like Kalua Pork Spring Rolls, an Ahi Poke Tower, or Guava BBQ Glazed Baby Back Ribs at Jackie Rey’s.
 Or enjoy a Pineapple Pow cocktail while you feast on Coconut-Crusted Fresh Catch or Seafood Pasta at Pineapples Island Fresh Cuisine.

 Kahuku, Oahu